 Schedule a time for zoom conference drinks or play games like a scavenger hunt.
 For example, the first participant to find a mince pie or a paper hat in their house and return to the call will win a catching gift.
 Moreover, you can also conduct a quiz.

 How about a Gift Wrapping Service?

-Or you can organise a Christmas Gift Wrapping party on a particular day close to the holidays where people nearby can come and get their gifts wrapped in exchange for a small fee.
+Or you can organize a Christmas Gift Wrapping party on a particular day close to the holidays where people nearby can come and get their gifts wrapped in exchange for a small fee.

-However, make sure to make the ambience inviting and festive with some Christmas lights, decorations and carols.
-You can announce it by writing a post on your social page and inform them on what you are doing and why.
+However, make sure to make the ambiance inviting and festive with some Christmas lights, decorations, and carols.
+You can announce it by writing a post on your social page and informing them of what you are doing and why.

 Sell Festive Flowers